Providing an opportunity for every child to be safe in and around water

 Looking ahead, Swim for Charlie aims to expand into additional North Carolina school districts, making water safety education accessible to even more second graders across the state.

-Swim with us in 2026!
+Swim with us!

 Volunteer to teach children to swim!